 It will provide a framework for managing and enhancing the city's wider historic and natural environment, including conservation areas, listed buildings, sites of archaeological interest and public open spaces.
-The City Plan will also contain historic environment policies including one relating to 'Shopfronts, Shutters and Signage'.
-This policy will ensure that shopfronts, shutters and signage retain any traditional elements and are of a high standard of design which does not detract from the character and appearance of the street scene and appearance and do not detract from and the overall quality of the urban environment.
+This document will also contain historic environment policies including one relating to 'Shopfronts, Shutters and Signage'.